-Axitinib is used alone to treat advanced renal cell carcinoma (RCC, a type of cancer that begins in the cells of the kidneys) in people who have not been treated successfully with another medication.
-It is used in combination with avelumab (Bavencio) or pembrolizumab (Keytruda) to treat advanced renal cell carcinoma.
+Axitinib (brand name- Inlyta) is an FDA-approved treatment for renal cell carcinoma (RCC, a type of cancer that begins in the cells of the kidneys).
+It is given by itself or combined with avelumab (Bavencio) or pembrolizumab (Keytruda) to treat advanced kidney cancer.

 Axitinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Let us walk you through all the key things you need to know about axitinib.

 Axitinib comes as a tablet to take by mouth.
 It is usually taken with or without food two times a day.
 Take axitinib around the same time every day, about 12 hours apart.

 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take axitinib exactly as directed.
 Do not take more or less of it or more often than your doctor prescribes.

 Swallow the tablets whole with a glass of water; do not split, chew, or crush them.
 If you vomit after taking axitinib, do not take another dose.
 Continue your regular dosing schedule.